-Advanced virtual guest management includes fast refresh, VM lifecycle actions (delete, reset, power off), modifying VM disk, network, graphical display, and graphical display configuration.
+Advanced virtual guest management includes all features of Basic virtual guest management plus fast refresh, VM lifecycle actions (delete, reset, power off), modifying VM disk, network, graphical display, and graphical display configuration.

 Software Channels

 Channels are a method of grouping software packages.
 Software packages are provided by repositories, and repositories are associated with channels.
 Subscribing a client to a software channel allows the client to install and update any of the software associated with it.